stackevo/spudreq/draft-trammell-spud-req.md

-Even when tube IDs are scoped to 5-tuples, N must still be sufficiently large, and the bits in the identifier sufficiently random, that possession of a valid tube ID implies that a node can observe packets belonging to the tube (see
+Even when tube IDs are scoped to 5-tuples, N must still be sufficiently large, and the bits in the identifier sufficiently random, that possession of a valid tube ID implies that a node can observe packets belonging to the tube.
-{{proof-a-device-is-on-path}}).
 This reduces the chances of success of blind packet injection attacks of packets with guessed valid tube IDs.

+# Bidirectionality of Tubes

 When scoped to 5-tuples, the forward and backward directions of a bidirectional connection will have different tube IDs, since these will